 And to keep profits high, many companies choose to fill their foods with low-quality carbohydrates that are not good for your cat.

 Did you know that the 6 largest pet food corporations all make over $1 BILLION per year?

-You might come across information about how carbs aren't actually that bad for cats, and that some cats really need a low protein diet.
+You might come across information about how carbs aren't that bad for cats, and that some cats need a low protein diet.

 Interestingly, a huge chunk of this information comes from the mouth of these companies themselves!

-But when I check out the author, it usually leads me back to one of the big companies that stuffs their food full of fillers.
+But when I check out the author, it usually leads me back to one of the big companies that stuff their food full of fillers.

 Your cat's health starts with the food you feed him.

-Domestic cats are pretty much the exact same biologically as their wild and feral cousins.
+Domestic cats are pretty much the same biologically as their wild and feral cousins.